 - Before the ganache sets, sprinkle the sides of the cake with extra graham crumbs.

-- Pipe the meringue on top of the cake and lightly toast with a culinary torch.
+- Pipe the meringue on top of the cake using a French star tip like an Ateco 869.
+Lightly toast meringue with a culinary torch, if desired.